sheldonhull/digital-garden/notes/posts/2023/alexa.md

 ---
 date: 2023-06-11
-title: Alexa
+title: Alexa Customization
-slug: alexa
+slug: alexa-customization
 tags:
 - tech
 ---

-# Customization

 This bugged me for a while, as it random notifications were intrusive in when I was working.